 Places to Visit in Goa

-Dona Paula: Legend has it that this beach was named after Dona Paula de Menzes who threw herself off the cliff because her love for a poor fisherman could not be realized.
+Legend has it that this beach was named after Dona Paula de Menzies who threw herself off the cliff because her love for a poor fisherman could not be realized.
 The story has been debated and contested.
 However, the beach gives a great view of Mormugao Harbour and the Arabian Sea.
 Its beauty has made it a perfect location for Indian filmmakers.
 The sculpture made by Baroness von Leistner is worth seeing – it shows a couple staring in opposite directions: the man towards the past, and the woman towards the future.

-the stone outcrop provides a wonderful backdrop provides a wonderful backdrop for taking photos and it is easy to see why the place has been named lovers paradise; From the jetty one can see mormugao harbour across the bay and daily boat trips can be taken to visit Vasco da Game city A whitewashed statue sculpted by Baroness von leister, named ‘image of india’ is found at Dona Paula.
+The stone outcrop provides a wonderful backdrop provides a wonderful backdrop for taking photos and it is easy to see why the place has been named lovers paradise; From the jetty one can see mormugao harbour across the bay and daily boat trips can be taken to visit Vasco da Game city A whitewashed statue sculpted by Baroness von leister, named ‘image of India’ is found at Dona Paula.

-Fort Aguada: Built by the Portuguese in 1613 to guard against invasions from the Dutch and the Marathas.
-The walls of this fort are 5 metres high and 1.3 metres wide. it is ideally situated at the mouth of the mandovi River.
+Built by the Portuguese in 1613 to guard against invasions from the Dutch and the Marathas.
+The walls of this fort are 5 metres high and 1.3 metres wide. it is ideally situated at the mouth of the Mandovi River.
 The fort was used as a watering station by ships after a long voyage.
 Aguada, meaning Water, The four-storey lighthouse situated here was assembled in 1864 and the oldest of its kind in Asia. it was one of the four forts namely Cabo, Gaspar Dias , Reis Magos and Aguada that served as sentinels against attacks from invaders via the sea.
 Though the entire fort is no longer intact, some buildings that are still in good shape have been converted into a prison.
 Interestingly, it happens to be the largest prison in Goa.

 Menezes Braganza/ Pereira Braganza

-House: Perfectly positioned in the countryside this colonial style mansion is an exquisite heritage house.
+House: Perfectly positioned in the countryside this colonial-style mansion is an exquisite heritage house.
 The Portuguese style edifice is the largest house in Goa it has been excellently preserved and serves as a museum, which exhibits chandeliers.
 Paintings, porcelain crystals and period furniture.